Do Large Language Models (Really) Need Statistical Foundations?

 \author{Weijie Su\ where the reward $r(x, y)$ is trained from pairwise comparison data from human labelers using maximum likelihood estimation.
 The LLM is then fine-tuned using the reward model to maximize the expected reward, subject to a constraint that penalizes excessive deviation from the reference model.
 Owing to the stochasticity inherent in the Bradley--Terry model with noisy human feedback, this process is statistical in nature.
-This offers numerous opportunities for statisticians to analyze reference model misspecification, sample efficiency of preference data collection, and the generalization of learned preferences \citep{zhu2023principled,chakraborty2024maxmin,swamy2025all,ye2025robust}.
+This offers numerous opportunities for statisticians to analyze reference model misspecification, sample efficiency of preference data collection, and the generalization of learned preferences \citep{zhu2023principled,chakraborty2024maxmin,swamy2025all,ye2025robust,fengpilaf}.
 For example, recent studies demonstrate that the current approaches to RLHF inadequately represent the full spectrum of human preferences and can introduce statistical bias during fine-tuning \citep{liu2025statistical, xiao2024algorithmic}.
+Another notable direction is to leverage experimental design for optimizing data collection for alignment, which is often costly.
+These approaches include adaptive data collection \citep{mukherjee2025adaptive}, optimal design for reward modeling \citep{scheid2024optimal}, and selection of sampling strategies \citep{shicrucial}.